LuckyOne7777/Simple_MA-Algo_Backtester/README.md

 ---

 ### `backtesting sp500.py`
-Runs the same strategy as above, however runs a loop across all S&P 500 tickers and saves a summary of each backtest.
+Runs the same strategy as above, however runs a loop across all S&P 500 tickers and saves a summary of each backtest to the CSV file.

 ---